krishnan-Rama/transpipeline_containerised/README.md

 3. Run the pipeline using `./deploy.sh`

-4. The prompt will ask you to enter your preferred HPC partition name to submit the job and the species/project identifier (e.g. Hsap or Hsap_200524 for _Homo sapiens_), simply type the name and return.
+4. The prompt will ask you to enter your preferred HPC partition name to submit the job and the species/project identifier (e.g. Hsap or Hsap_200524 for _Homo sapiens_), simply type the name and return (it doesn't really matter).

  **Note:**
 - You can run the pipeline multiple times simultaneously with different raw reads, simply repeat the installation process in a different directory and `./deploy` with a different species/project identifier name.